FREE SHIPPING ON ALL ORDERS

 Week 1-3: Cluster Feedings and Regaining Birthweight

 You may also experience "cluster feeding," especially in the evenings.
-This is when your baby wants to nurse very frequently, sometimes every 30 minutes, with short breaks in between.
+This is a temporary period your baby wants to nurse very frequently, sometimes every 30 minutes, with short breaks in between.
 This is a completely normal phase.
-It doesn't mean you have a low milk supply; it's your baby's way of stimulating your body to produce more milk for their future needs.
+It's your baby's way of stimulating your body to produce more milk for their future needs.
+Constantly seeking food, seeming dissatisfied after most feedings, and reduced diaper output are not signs of normal cluster feeding.
+If your baby experiences any of these symptoms, reach out to your pediatrician and IBCLC to make sure feeding is on track.

 Amounts per feeding: 2 to 4 oz, less for clustering